Trade and technology

 At stake is supremacy in the industries of the future and at the core of all these future techs are semiconductors, which provide the vital materials and circuitry necessary to produce microchips — which, in turn, are required to operate everything from a smart phone to an advanced satellite weapons system.

-In 2018, global sales of semiconductors and related technology topped $468 billion.
+In 2018, global sales of semiconductors and related technology topped US$468 billion.
 China’s semiconductor market represents, by far, the world’s largest importer.
 Semiconductor-related technologies are China’s largest import products, exceeding even its imports of oil.

 The intensifying nature of the US-China tech war, combined with the scale and depth of China’s market — and the massive economic gains it provides to American and foreign semiconductor companies — creates a collision of vested interests that has sparked a flurry of protectionist policies in Washington and elsewhere.

-Our latest white paper by Alex Capri provides a timely and comprehensive analysis of the emerging US-China tech-war and the strategic importance of the semiconductor industry.
+This white paper by Alex Capri provides a timely and comprehensive analysis of the emerging US-China tech-war and the strategic importance of the semiconductor industry.

 Key insights from the study